dangowrt/tracertools/README.md

 To perform the needed reverse engineering tasks, I made these two tools:

-* reqdata
-Sends a captured data-request package, tries to recalculate CRC and warns if it doesn't match the reference (good to test if the CRC calculation works).
+* `reqdata` sends a captured data-request package, tries to recalculate CRC and warns if it doesn't match the reference (good to test if the CRC calculation works).

-* fuzzreply [bit-to-flip]
+* `parsereply` converts a captured reply package and to various useful output formats.

-Sends a captured reply package, optionally flips a bit and tries to recalculate the CRC.
+* `fuzzreply [bit-to-flip]` sends a captured reply package, optionally flips a bit and tries to recalculate the CRC.

-Both currently use the CRC-16 implementation I copy-pasted from libmodbus...
+The tools currently use the CRC-16 implementation I copy-pasted from libmodbus...
 This is obviously not entirely correct, so the right CRC calculation details need to be found.

 You can help by trying to fix crc16.h (and maybe reqdata.c to change offsets and/or length of the CRC calculation input).
 As currently the CRC calculation does not lead to the intended (sniffed)